This guide explains how to deploy Private Node Server to a Microsoft Hyper-V environment using the Hyper-V Manager client.

-If you use Private Node Server 2.1, you can see the IP address in the top right corner of the console menu:
+If you use Private Node Server 2.1 or later, you can see the IP address in the top right corner of the console menu:

 If you use Private Node Server 2.0.x, the console will display a login prompt.
 Log in as insiteadm / 1nSitePa$$, then navigate to Configure Settings > Network Configuration.
 The IP address will be displayed there.